 Design around refers to the efforts by a competitor to implement changes in their product to avoid infringement of another’s patent.
 In particular, a patent attorney will review the claims of the patent at issue.

-How do you come up with a design around option?
+How do you come up with a design-around option?

-To come up with a design around option, a patent attorney should find other related patents, read the patent in the patent portfolio and the file histories of the patent in the patent portfolio.
+To come up with a design-around option, a patent attorney should find other related patents, and read the patent in the patent portfolio and the file histories of the patent in the patent portfolio.
 When you read through all of the documents, you are looking for arguments presented by the inventor describing the invention as to what it is not or limiting a definition of a word used in the claims.
 In that case, the claims do not cover those disclaimed features.

 How to find other related patents?

 Patents can be related by claim of priority or by subject matter.
 If they are related by claim of priority, then there will be a chain of priority in the Patent Center.
 If the patents are related by subject matter, the related patents may be much harder to find depending on the size of the entire patent portfolio of the patent owner.

 Steps to finding patents related by a claim of priority.

 Related patents can be found by reviewing the continuity tab in the Patent Center.
 If you don’t have an account with the patent office, you need one to access the Patent Center.
 It’s free.
 So, if you are serious, open a Patent Center account.

 Once you enter the Patent Center, enter the patent application number or patent number in the search bar.
 You will be led to the summary info for the patent.
 At the top, there will be a continuity tab.
 You will need to click through the continuity tab to find all of the patents related by a claim of priority.